stangandaho/tagim/README.md

-# tagim
+# maimer
-tagim helps to manage image metadata.
+maimer helps to manage image metadata.
 Users      have also a graphical interface based on shiny